DataWraith/utility-belt/README.md

 - an implementation of **branch and bound**

-- Breadth-First and Depth-First search helpers
+- Pathfinding algorithms (Breadth-First Search, Depth-First Search and A*)

 ## Further crates that may be useful